 Fear of failure – VCAP roulette

-Perhaps one factor affecting VCAP is risk, failure rates are high, if top guys fail, lesser mortals will probably get slaughtered.
+Perhaps one factor affecting VCAP is the risk, failure rates are high, if top guys fail, lesser mortals will probably get slaughtered.

 With some Vendors, exam content gets into the public domain, and examiners then write absurd questions with tricky wording to increase difficulty.
 Candidates ignore the blueprint, don’t do any lab, turn directly to braindumps, pay their money, get certified, everybody is happy.
 But the opportunity to learn was replaced by a memory exercise.

-I’ve written exams in the past, and it’s a minefield, if all your students fail, then you have not succeeded, either as a teacher or examination provider, if everyone passes the same might be true.
+When I first came to live in Spain I taught English, so I’ve written exams in the past, and it’s a minefield, if all your students fail, then you have not succeeded, either as a teacher or examination provider, if everyone passes the same might be true.
 So getting the balance between difficult and achievable, without being ridiculous, is the aim.

 Asking students to perform difficult but repeatable tasks that require practice and understanding are ideal.
-Universities regularly release past papers, candidates know some of those past questions in a slightly different format will reappear in the upcoming exam, I remember one where I had to create a router table from scratch, I practiced and practiced until I could do the exercise in 10 minutes, these were sure points, no tricks, but you had to practice and understand.
+Universities regularly release past papers, candidates know some of those past questions in a slightly different format will reappear in the upcoming exam, I remember one where I had to create a route table from scratch, I practiced and practiced until I could do the exercise in 10 minutes, these were sure points, no tricks, but you had to practice and understand.

 Too much design tool

-Another point is that exam integrity requires that questions are regularly modified, that becomes a technical challenge when a graphic tool or lab environment is used.
+Another point is that exam integrity requires that questions are regularly modified, that becomes a technical challenge when a graphic design tool or lab environment is used.

 Multiple choice can be a good fit for elements of design exams, I have taken Microsoft scenario exams, where I needed 10 or 15 minutes just to read through the question, then another 5 minutes to answer the multiple choice questions.